IBM/aspera-cli/README.md

 ascli faspex5 admin accounts modify %name:some.user@example.com @json:'{"account_activated":true}'
 ```

+> [!NOTE]
-> **Note:** Here we use the convenient percent selector, but the numerical ID can be used as well.
+> Here we use the convenient percent selector, but the numerical ID can be used as well.

 To send a password reset link to a user, use command `reset_password` on the `account`.